-There are various augmentative communication devices, ranging from the simple alphabet board to more advanced computerized speech systems.
-You are encouraged to seek the advice of SLP in the field of augmentative/alternative communication when choosing your equipment because he/she can perform a careful evaluation and present a wide range of options.
+faster to write a few words or phrases on a tablet or LCD board, but if you are riding in a car, your communication partner may not be able to shift attention to read a tablet; therefore, you may need an audible speech output device to communicate while riding in a car.
+You are encouraged to seek the advice of an SLP in the field of augmentative/alternative communication when choosing your equipment because they can perform a careful evaluation and present a wide range of options.
 If a specialist is not available, you may want to educate yourself about various vendors and resources.
-You may view manufacturers' websites, download demonstration versions of software, or schedule a home visit in order to try the systems.
+You may view manufacturers' websites, download demonstration versions of software or schedule a home visit to try the systems.
+You may also want to talk with others who use SGDs to determine why they chose their device, what other options they considered and what they like/dislike about their system.
+Spend as much time researching this topic as possible to be an educated consumer.

-Your local ALS Association chapter can assist you in locating resources and qualified professionals.
+Your local ALS Association care team can assist you in locating resources and qualified professionals.